Victoria government logo

 You can't change your claim after you have submitted it.

-You need to tell the relevant person or business when you will be absent from work, as you normally would.
+You need to tell your manager or the business when you will be absent from work, as you normally would.
 You don’t need to tell anyone that you’re claiming the Sick Pay Guarantee.

 How to make a claim